-Submit electronically a three to five-page proposal to include a clear description of the research project, such as the theoretical background, the objectives, research design and methods, timeline, and budget of the project (itemize in detail).
-Please do NOT identify yourself in the proposal.
-Send with the proposal in a separate attachment a brief (maximum one-page) curriculum vitae, indicating your current status, institutional affiliation (if any), educational background and contact information.
-Identifying information will be removed prior to forwarding to the committee for anonymous review.
+- a three to five-page proposal to include a clear description of the research project, such as the theoretical background, the objectives, research design and methods, timeline, and budget of the project (itemize in detail).
+Please do NOT identify yourself or your institution in the proposal.

 Sample Grant Proposal: PDF file (160 KB)

-Proposals must be received at CLTA Headquarters by March 31 of the current year.
+Proposals must be received at email@example.com by September 30, 2020.

-Applicants will be notified of results by May 15 of the current year.
+Applicants will be notified of results by December 1, 2020.

 PAST RECIPIENTS OF THE JIEDE EMPIRICAL RESEARCH GRANT

 Research Title: “Linguistic Complexity and Reading Comprehension Among CFL Beginning Learners.”

 Research Title: “Exploring Chinatown: Integrating Language, Culture and Community.”